asteasolutions/zod-to-openapi/README.md

   - including `z.number().int()` being inferred as `type: 'integer'`
 - `ZodObject`
   - including `.catchall` resulting in the respective `additionalProperties` schema
+  - also including `strict` resulting in the respective `additionalProperties` schema
 - `ZodOptional`
 - `ZodPipeline`
 - `ZodReadonly`